---

 ```

 `await` replaces `"Next"`.
 Each new step is a new function with `"use step"`; no additional deployment.
+The second version also reshapes the return value; the workflow return type can be anything serializable.

 ### Starting from an API route